The first version of the specialist economy looks like a marketplace.

 What AuraOne does differently

 Cleo can find the specialist.
 AI Interviews can qualify the specialist.
 But Workforce determines how that specialist performs after they enter the system.
-Annotation attaches their work to the record.
+Annotation attaches their work to a review record.
 Regression Bank shows which decisions mattered later.
 Control Center ties the work to release outcomes.

 That is the system frontier labs need.